Find out how to repurpose a vintage gumball machine into a succulent planter for your spring decor.

 Giving an object (new or old) a fresh new color is the perfect way to update your decor for the spring season.
 I already had a lot of gold accents in this space, but the Vintage Pink gumball machine adds a burst of happy color!

 Even though spring temperatures haven’t made it to Indiana yet, I can relish in adding spring color around the house instead.
+My gold marquee letter R and this alarm clock are the perfect accompaniment to this adorable pop of color.

 If you want to see more of DecoArt’s new 2019 colors, click here.